Double or Nothing

 Chapter 1: The Ultimatum

-Even Giles was scrunch-browed as if he suspected Buffy might’ve been possessed by a demon.
-Again.
+Buffy’s best buds were too busy whimpering about the unexpected rejection to recognize the all too obvious reason.
+Even Giles was scrunch-browed as if suspecting Buffy might’ve been possessed by a demon yet again.
 Not even close.
 For a smart guy who knew things he was clueless about teenage girls.

 Little Miss Likes To Fight was wound up tight.
-Storming off on patrol might be a handy excuse to take out her frustrations on some unsuspecting evildoer, but it was clear what Buffy Summers really wanted.
+Patrolling might be a handy excuse to take out frustrations on some unsuspecting evildoer, but it was clear what Buffy Summers really wanted.
 Six-foot-plus inches of delectable eye candy was hard for any girl to ignore.
 Very hard.
+Impossible, really.
+Cordelia hadn’t exactly managed it herself.

 Fairy tales had no place on the Hellmouth especially when they had all the hallmarks of a bad soap opera.
-The nauseating kind that was strangely hypnotic because it was always a disaster waiting to happen.
+The nauseating, strangely hypnotic kind that was always a disaster waiting to happen.
 Things would’ve been so much less dramatic in Buffyville if Angel hadn’t escaped that nasty hell dimension, or if he had just left town once he saw that his ex was already dating.

-Not that she wasn’t glad that Angel was back soul intact.
-For a vampire, Angel was actually good to have around.
-He wasn’t exactly an eyesore, for one thing, and he had a timely knack for killing things that were trying to kill you.
+Not that Cordelia wasn’t glad that Tall, Dark, and Hottie was back home again soul intact.
+For a vampire, Angel was actually good to have around in a pinch.
+Besides not being an eyesore, he had a timely knack for killing things that were trying to kill you.
+Definitely a plus in her book.

-Cordelia doubted it was Angel’s fighting ability that caused Buffy to dump Scott faster than she’d thrown out that supposedly one-of-a-kind Todd Oldham after another girl showed up at school wearing a dress just like it.
+It wasn’t Angel’s fighting ability that led Buffy to dump Scott faster than Cordelia had thrown out that supposedly one-of-a-kind Todd Oldham after another girl showed up at school wearing a dress just like it.
 Scott’s problem was that he was just the cheap knock-off some girls settled for when you couldn’t have the designer original you really wanted.

+These days Angel was practically a eunuch.
 Call it karma.
 What goes around comes around.
-These days Angel was practically a eunuch.
-No wonder Buffy was acting hormonal and frustrated.
-Things were getting rough for everyone who ran into her on a bad day.
-Which lately was every day.
+No wonder Buffy was acting out, hormonal and frustrated.
+Things were rough for anybody who ran into her on a bad day, which lately was every day.

-Considering that Angel turned into a soulless demon whenever he got some, it was only fair that Buffy turned into a bitch when she didn’t.
+Being honest about it, Cordelia wasn’t totally unsympathetic.
+Considering Angel turned into a soulless demon whenever he got some, it was only fair that Buffy turned into a bitch when she didn’t.

 No one wanted Angelus to pick up where he left off, especially her.